Big-Sands/adhd.ge/articles/contents-en.md

 #### To put if briefly, there is practically nothing.

-Only **Atomoxetine** is registered, with "Amatrix" and "Strattera" brands.
+Only **Atomoxetine** is registered.

-Amatrix is a Turkish made medication, (has not been made cheaper like other Turkish medication imported into Georgia,) and in fact, is only available in useless doses, 10 mg / 25 mg, This is why it approximately costs 565 GEL per month, 80 mg a day, (28 pills, 10 mg = 70.71 GEL, x 8 = 565.68 GEL).
-Even in these useless doses, it's hard to find, and you have to run around the city to get enough for a month.

-Strattera is relatively newly registered and I can't find it anywhere.

-The problem with Atomoxetine and other non-stimulants are, it takes a few weeks for it to have any effect, they have terrible side effects, and even if someone can cope with these side effects for few weeks, the result is going to be very small.
+The problem with Atomoxetine and other non-stimulants are, it takes a few weeks for it to have any effect, they have terrible side effects, such as suicidal ideation, vomiting, irritability, constipation, fatigue, dizziness, and insomnia and even if someone can cope with these side effects for few weeks, the gain is going to be very small.
 This is why, Atomoxetine is not a first-line treatment for ADHD.
 First line would be the stimulants.

+If side effects aren't a deterrent, additionally, they are not available in useful doses (80mg+), and the supply is unstable.
+Even in these useless doses, it's hard to find, and you have to run around the city to get a month worth of supply, and it ends up being approximately ~ 500 GEL per month, 80 mg a day.

+We need stimulants.

-Methylphenidate, Amphetamine, Dextroamphetamine are in a list of [narcotic drugs](https://matsne.gov.ge/ka/document/view/1979040?publication=0).
+Methylphenidate, Amphetamine, Dextroamphetamine are legally considered [narcotic drugs](https://matsne.gov.ge/ka/document/view/1979040?publication=0).
 While this is also the case in other countries, the difference is, the doctors there can prescribe it when they think their patient needs it and the patients can purchase them normally with their prescription.
 In Georgia this is not the case.

-Abroad, in North America, in EU, in Turkey and in other developed countries, these medications are available by prescription.
+Abroad, (in the US, Canada, EU, Turkey and other developed countries), these medications are available by prescription.
-In Georgia, you can not find these medication, doctors can not or will not prescribe it and you can't find it in any pharmacy.
+In Georgia, you can not find these medication, doctors can not prescribe them, and you can't find them in any pharmacy.

 For more information about ADHD medication, have a look at this [Wikipedia page](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder_management#Medications).